One of the hard parts about living in an RV is that the quality of the water you get is subject to whatever campground you’re staying in that weekend.

 So you can do this in under three seconds and get back to filtering clean, tasty drinking water.

-Types Of RV Water Filters
+Types of RV Water Filtration Systems

 Most RV water filters fall into one of four major categories.
 So it makes sense to start by defining each type and talking about some of the advantages and disadvantages of each.